-It used to be tricky finding images to use in your lists, quizzes and polls.
+It used to be hard work finding free images to use in your lists, quizzes and polls.
 If you’re promoting yourself you can’t just pluck any images out of a Google search.
 There are all sorts of copyright implications.
 Unfortunately paying for stock images doesn’t make life much easier.
 Standard stock images are often bland or clichéd and scream out “I’m a stock image!”.
 Then there are the complicated payment systems.
 A certain number of downloads a day that disappear if you don’t use them, a restricted number of images per month or limited access to particular galleries of photos – the ones you really need.